 Each year the Royal Show is put together by volunteers in the three weeks preceding the Show, and dismantled the following week.
 This work is extremely weather dependent, both in terms of raising marquees etc, and also in the amount of the time that our volunteers can spare from summer work on their own farms.

 The Royal Manx Agricultural Society is a self-funding Manx registered charity.
-It has six Directors, and a Council of 60 members representing all areas of the island who are elected for a period of two years.
+It has seven Directors, and a Council of 60 members representing all areas of the island who are elected for a period of two years.
 In addition, Past Presidents of the Society attend meetings and have voting rights.

 Click here to view a list of the Members of the Council:

 The Society does hire out marquees, tables and chairs etc. For further information please contact the Secretary.
 Phone: 801850 or click here to send us an email